fdecourt/M365-WAM-Reset-Toolkit/README.md

 - Safely handle locked files during running Office, OneDrive or AzureAD sessions.
 - Fully compatible with dual personal & professional Microsoft accounts.

+## Why this script exists

+I was tired of constantly running into Microsoft 365 (M365) and OneDrive sign-in issues, with no real solution provided by Microsoft or found in community forums.

+Typical symptoms include:

+- Repeated "Sign in required" prompts.
+- Infinite login loops ("Sign-in window keeps popping up").
+- Messages like:
+  *"You're not connected"*, *"Can't verify your subscription"*, *"We couldn't connect to the server"*, or *"Activation failed"*.
+- OneDrive stuck on *"Signing in..."*, *"Unable to sync files"*, or *"There was a problem connecting to OneDrive"*.
+- Apps refusing to activate or asking for credentials every time.
+- Common error codes:
+  `0x8004FC12`, `0x8004FC01`, `0xCAA70004`, `0xCAA70007`, `0xCAA20003`, `80070005` (access denied), `AADSTS50020`, `AADSTS50076` (MFA issues).

+These issues often come from local authentication data corruption:
+- Broken cached credentials
+- Invalid authentication tokens (WAM / Web Account Manager)
+- Expired certificates (Workplace Join)
+- Locked Windows internal files related to M365 sign-in

+This script fully resets all Microsoft 365 local sign-in data, allowing Word, Excel, Outlook, Teams, and OneDrive to start fresh, reconnect and synchronize correctly — without needing a full reinstall or system reset.

 ---